Rule 13: Appointment, Qualifications, and Compensation of Counsel for Indigent Defendants.

 Section 6.
 Review of claims for compensation and reimbursement of expenses.

 (a)(1) All claims for attorney compensation and expenses shall be submitted utilizing the system established by the AOC for electronic submission.
-Claims of four hundred dollars ($400.00) or more for attorney compensation and expenses shall be electronically submitted, and shall be reviewed and approved by the judge who presided over final disposition of the case prior to payment by the AOC.
-Electronic claims that total less than four hundred dollars ($400.00) shall be exempt from the judicial review and approval requirement; such claims, however, shall be subject to the AOC's examination and audit pursuant to this section.
+Claims of five hundred dollars ($500) or more for attorney compensation and expenses shall be electronically submitted, and shall be reviewed and approved by the judge who presided over final disposition of the case prior to payment by the AOC.
+Electronic claims that total less than five hundred dollars ($500) shall be exempt from the judicial review and approval requirement; such claims, however, shall be subject to the AOC's examination and audit pursuant to this section.

 (3) Claims shall be supported by a copy of the court order appointing counsel or authorizing the expenditure and, in the case of expenses requiring prior approval, a copy of the approval of the director and/or the chief justice.

-(4) Appointed counsel in a capital case shall file interim claims.
+(4) Interim Claims Allowed in Capital Cases: Appointed counsel in a capital case shall file interim claims.
 Interim claims shall be filed at least every 180 days, but no more frequently than every 30 days.
 Any portion of a claim requesting payment for services rendered more than 180 days prior to the date on which the claim is approved by the court in which the services were rendered shall be deemed waived and shall not be paid.
-The provisions of this subsection regarding the time frame for submission of claims shall become effective January 1, 2005.

 (b)(1) The AOC shall examine and audit all claims for compensation and reimbursement to insure compliance with this rule and other statutory requirements.
 The AOC may decline to make any payment or decline to continue to accept any assignment should either the attorney or the third-party assignee fail to comply with the requirements of Rule 13 and other statutory requirements.